LukeGrahamLandry/franca/devlog.md

 - immediate of i32.const is signed 32 bit. push_bits is correctly extending but push(RCon) jit literal isn't. makes an invalid module when you jit after using 2gb of memory. which, yikes i need to be not using that much memory. but now toy/hello.fr works in web terminal.
+- with kernel, tests/compiler.fr gets farther. "wrong number of dots". have wait4() pass on status from exit(), now it can tell which tests fail properly.
+- kernel expose a way to try to stop another thread. because exiting a thread group should kill the rest.

+TODO: `test_fuse;tests/compiler.fr` corrupts something and dies sooner than `tests/compiler.fr`

 ## (Mar 3)